danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 #### B. Manual confirmation still depends on cached result state
 The submit button uses `st.session_state["last_engine_result"]`.
 That is workable, but it means the confirmation action depends on the last successful UI run, not on a locked snapshot.
 If the user changes inputs after the engine ran, the app can still submit against the older result unless it forces a fresh run first.

+#### C. UI, style, and engine responsibilities are still mixed at the app boundary
+`app.py` currently owns orchestration, some presentation behavior, and inline CSS.
+That is workable for a small app, but it is not the clean final target.

-#### C. The IFT logic remains somewhat hard to reason about for end users
+#### D. The IFT logic remains somewhat hard to reason about for end users
 The app exposes multiple controls such as:
 - drift threshold
 - score change threshold